christianhaitian/rk3326-opks/README.md

 Icon=ppsspp \
 Categories=emulators;

-2. mksquashfs source1 source2 .... name.opk -all-root -noappend -no-exports
+2. mksquashfs default.rk.3326.desktop source2 source3 .... name.opk -all-root -noappend -no-exports

 Test and verify that your name.opk works if possible.

 ### Note
+- Sources can be either specific file, a directory, or a compbination of both. \
-If there are any special libs required for your OPK, include them in the OPK.
+- If there are any special libs required for your OPK, include them in the OPK.
 Possibly provide a .sh file that will point to those special libs to be loaded during execution. \
 Example: LD_LIBRARY_PATH. ./execuable